saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

 }
 ```

-Now it's time to pass the value to the provider that needs it, which is your deployment that has a provider that needs github token value.
+Now it's time to pass the value to the provider that needs it, which is your deployment that has a provider that needs GitHub token value.

 ```yaml title="deployment_provider.tf"
 data "terraform_remote_state" "another_deployment" {